01 of 10

 08 of 10

-Showing the Cards (2)You then turn both hands over to apparently show blue on the back of both cards.
+Turn both hands over to show blue on the back of both cards.

-Important point.
-Keep in mind that the color of the cards being displayed will depend on the card that the spectator chose.
-As a result, if you are following along and find that you are displaying red-backed cards when I am talking about blue-backed cards, as long as the cards are consistent as you show them, you’re fine.Continue to 9 of 10 below.
+The color of the cards being displayed will depend on the card that the spectator chose.
+As a result, if you are following along and find that you are displaying red-backed cards instead of blue-backed cards, that is fine as long as the cards are consistent when you show them.Continue to 9 of 10 below.

 09 of 10